What is the Difference Between Hydro Jetting vs. Snaking?

 A home plumbing snake is about 50 feet long.
 At one end of the cable is an auger, and at the other end is a hand-powered crank.
 When you have a clog, you insert the auger end into the drain and feed it in until it reaches the clog.
 The auger then drills its way through the blockage to either break it up or hook into it so that you can pull it out.

 Under What Circumstances Do You Use a Plumbing Snake?

 Plumbing snakes are most often used on thick or stubborn clogs that cannot be removed with a plunger.
 There are different types of augurs for toilets and regular drains, and some can even be attached to an electric drill to make the process faster.
 The only thing a plumbing snake cannot remove is mineral or silt buildup on the walls of pipes.

 Clogs, blockages, and slow drains aren't something any homeowner wants to deal with, and with the holidays just around the corner, you'll want to be prepared for the extra strain that guests and family may put on your system.
 A plumbing snake is a handy tool that you should always keep on hand (along with a plunger) so that you can remove stubborn clogs on your own.

-If you need a more thorough drain cleaning, call (281) 815-2322 in the experts at Epic Plumbing in Pearland, TX today to schedule an appointment in Clear Lake.
+If you need a more thorough drain cleaning, call (281) 815-2322 in the experts at Epic Plumbing today to schedule an appointment in Clear Lake.
 Located in Pearland, we also serve Friendswood, Alvin, and surrounding areas.